128technology/docs/docs/plugin_gre.md

 Completed in 0.07 seconds
 ```

-In addition, a `ping-monitor` service is started for each configured tunnel, the `systemctl status ping-monitor@<tunnel-name>` can be used to query the status of the ping service.
+In addition, a `ping-monitor` service is started for each configured tunnel, the `systemctl status ping-monitor-namespace@<tunnel-name>` can be used to query the status of the ping service.